CodeBrakes/ScriptHub_Dataparser/README.md

 192.168.1.4 -> 1200000
 192.168.1.1 -> 125000

-Question2: Using your preferred scripting language and/or shell command(s), parse the above log file and print to stdout, a summary of the distinct routes requested, with the count of the number of times that each route has been requested.
+Question 2: Using your preferred scripting language and/or shell command(s), parse the above log file and print to stdout, a summary of the distinct routes requested, with the count of the number of times that each route has been requested.
 The output should be sorted in order of descending number of requests.